 - A more secure form of means:

-Because It often operate within the same network and perform transfers without the use of intermediaries, the time required for this currency transfers is exceptionally short.
-Payments using with this platforms are frequently quick and low-cost because they are made directly between the transacting parties without the need for any intermediaries.
+Because It often operates within the same network and performs transfers without the use of intermediaries, the time required for this currency transfer is exceptionally short.
+Payments using these platforms are frequently quick and low-cost because they are made directly between the transacting parties without the need for any intermediaries.

 CBDCs, (Central Bank Digital Currency) like paper cash, are the central bank’s direct liabilities, making them a more secure type of digital money.
 This is analogous to the situation in which everyone has a checking account with the central bank.